 If you're a young adult between 18 to 34 years of age chances are you don't have health insurance.
-In fact, young adults are the fastest growing group of uninsured Americans - 15 million young adults don't have insurance an increase from 2.3 million in 2000, according to a Consumer Affairs report.
+In fact, young adults are the fastest growing group of uninsured Americans - 15 million young adults don't have insurance according to a Consumer Affairs report.

 A lack of employer-sponsored health insurance is only part of the problem.
-According to a CBS report only 60 percent of employers offered health insurance in 2005.
+According to a CBS report only 60 percent of employers offered health insurance.
 And many young adults are entering the workforce as consultants, freelancers or contractors - which do not provide benefits.

 "Young adults are not invincible.
 A ski accident could set them back $50,000," says Cheryl Froland, Blue Cross director of individual sales and agency relations in a press release.
 "That debt could be catastrophic for them so early in their adulthood."